 - Honest tradeoffs.
 We name where each app isn't great.

-1. Slyce — spend-to-own, zero subscription
+1. Slyce — spend-to-own, the most intuitive on-ramp

 2. Acorns — round-ups into index funds